-Follow these instructions and the extract beer kit and recipe that came with it and within around 2 -3 weeks you are going to have 8 quarts of tasty suds waiting to be consumed.
+By following these instructions as well as the ones included with the beer kit and subsequent Mr. beer refills you purchase within 2 -3 weeks you are going to have 8 quarts of tasty suds waiting to be consumed.

 So let’s get to it…